AlessiaWang/Chatterbot_Project/README.md

 The codes in both files only differ in the pre-determined text response to the user input **'Find me cafés in Amsterdam'**.

-The `.yml` files in the folder 'Corpus' are the corpus data that are used to train the personal chatbots.
+The `.yml` files in the folder [Corpus](./Corpus) are the corpus data that are used to train the personal chatbots.
 They are manually adapted by the research **Yilan Wang** based on [the original English corpus for Chatterbot](https://github.com/gunthercox/chatterbot-corpus/tree/master/chatterbot_corpus/data/english).

-The two `.html` files in the folder 'templates', [home01.html](./templates/home01.html) and [home02.html](./templates/home02.html) are the templates that are used for building the web Front-End of your personal chatbots on your local port.
+The two `.html` files in the folder [templates](./templates), [home01.html](./templates/home01.html) and [home02.html](./templates/home02.html) are the templates that are used for building the web Front-End of your personal chatbots on your local port.
 The codes of these two files only differ in the page title - one is called 'Alex01' (informative guidance) and the other is called 'Alex02' (suggestive guidance).
 Therefore, the researcher will not confuse the two chatbots.

 The image [chatbot_icon.png](./templates/chatbot_icon.png) in the same folder is used to create an 'appearance' for the chatbot so that participants can better understand that they are chatting with a bot.